JesperFritsch/booker_challange/README.md

    ```

 ### Running the Application
-After building, the application executable will be located in the `build/bin/Debug` directory.
+After building, the application executable will be located in `build/bin/Debug` on windows and `build/bin` on linux.
 #### The application needs 3 arguments:
-1. resourse.json (example file in /challange_files)
+1. resourse.json (example file in /challange_files/Example)
-2. queries.txt (example file in /challange_files)
+2. queries.txt (example file in /challange_files/Example)
 3. output.txt (will be created)

 Run it with: